muhammadrehan-dev/Resource-Hub/content/news/2025-10-12-physics-class-reshedule.md

 sendNotification: true
 featured: false
 ---
-Physics Class is shifted from friday to tuesday 10am to 11am
+Physics Class is shifted from friday to tuesday 9am to 10am